jingcaiguo/jingcaiguo.github.io/_pages/about.md

 <span class='anchor' id='about'></span>

 I am a Research Assistant Professor with Department of Computing at <a href = "https://www.polyu.edu.hk/comp/people/academic-staff/dr-guo-jingcai/">The Hong Kong Polytechnic University (PolyU)</a> and also a "副研究员" affiliated with <a href = "https://www.polyu-szbase.com/">PolyU Shenzhen Research Institute</a> (<font color="MediumVioletRed">eligible to hire/supervise Ph.D./Postdoc/RA at PolyU</font>).
 I successfully defended my Ph.D. degree in Dec.
 2020 at the same university, supervised by <a href = "https://scholar.google.com/citations?user=Ib-sizwAAAAJ&hl=en">Prof. Song Guo</a> (*now HKUST*).
 Prior to that, I received my M.E. degree (2015) from <a href = "https://www.waseda.jp/top/">Waseda University</a>, Japan, supervised by <a href = "https://www.waseda.jp/top/">Prof. Takayuki Furuzuki</a>, and B.E. degree (2013) from <a href = "http://en.scu.edu.cn/">Sichuan University</a>, China, all in Computer Science.
 From 2021 to 2022, I was an Associate Professor with School of Computing and Artificial Intelligence, <a href ="https://e.swufe.edu.cn/">SWUFE</a>, China, and from 2019 to 2020, I was a Visiting Ph.D./Researcher with <a href = "https://sydney.edu.au/">University of Sydney</a>, Australia, supervised by <a href ="https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en">Prof. Dacheng Tao</a> (*now NTU*).
-Before I did my Ph.D., I had two years of experience in investment banking after Waseda (*"Life is about trial"*).
+Before I did my Ph.D., I had two years of experience in investment banking after Waseda.

 I am generally interested in ***<font size=4><font color="MediumVioletRed">Low-Shot AI</font></font>***, with an ultimate goal of building **Generalized Intelligent Paradigms** that learn from/with **Limited Resources** in terms of ***<font size=4><font color="MediumVioletRed">Data</font></font>*** (![Static Badge](https://img.shields.io/badge/Data-8A2BE2)), ***Computing*** ***<font size=4><font color="MediumVioletRed">Capability</font></font>*** (![Static Badge](https://img.shields.io/badge/Capability-00FF7F)), and some of their derivative ***<font size=4><font color="MediumVioletRed">Applications</font></font>*** (![Static Badge](https://img.shields.io/badge/APPs-DAA520)) that are beneficial from theory to practice.
 Our topics include zero/few-shot learning, federated/distributed learning, model compression, representation learning, and lightweight deployment/training of foundation models.
 Our works are consistently published in prestigious venues, including AAAI, CVPR, IJCAI, ICML, ICLR, MM, ATC, ICME, ICASSP, ICDCS, TNNLS, TPAMI, TMM, TC, NN, etc. As the **Principal Investigator (PI)**, I have secured several external grants like the **General Research Fund (GRF)** from **Hong Kong RGC**, the **Young Scientists Fund** from **NSFC**, and the **Fundamental Research Funds** for the Central Universities.
 If you are interested in any of these topics, please feel free to e-mail me!